LynxCrew/adxl345-probe/README.md

 The act_thresh params that this mode takes are in the raw numeric format that the ADXL works with, as you'll probably want to experiment precisely with these.
 1 unit of act_thresh is "worth" 613.125 units of the older tap_thresh.
 Or in other words, an act_thresh of 20 would be equivalent to the original recommended tap_thresh value of 12000 mm/s2.
 Except now you can use an act_thresh potentially as low as 3 or even 2.

 ## Further setup
 You will probably want to create a homing_override script for Klipper which does things like lower accelerations, including for the Z axis, before probing or homing.
-It will also need to engage the motors before homing to avoid a sudden jerk and false triggering, which was traditionally done with an M17 command, but Klipper doesn't support this so you can use e.g. `SET_STEPPER_ENABLE STEPPER=stepper_x ENABLE=1`

 You will also need to disable fans in order to use the most sensitive settings and to improve accuracy.